Table of Content

 4) Apply Acceptance Criteria to User Stories

-Acceptance Criteria (AC) is the criteria which allows the user-stories to become acceptable to customers.
+Acceptance Criteria (AC) are the criteria that allow the user stories to become acceptable to customers.
 This is a separate set of criteria formed more specifically for user stories or features.
-It functions like DoD, but it focuses on completion of the specific user stories.
+It functions like DoD, but it focuses on the completion of the specific user stories.

 5) Review and Continuously Refine the DoD

-Since the project is dynamic in nature, constant reviewing and refining is needed in the DoD at end of every sprint.
-It generically helps to fix the bugs or errors found in the specific sprint.
+Since the project is dynamic in nature, constant reviewing and refining are needed in the DoD at the end of every sprint.
+It generally helps to fix the bugs or errors found in the specific sprint.
 This ensures the relevancy of the project during the development and execution cycle.

 Key Terminology Around the Definition of Done